Skip to content

 This is the part that keeps your setup getting better instead of drifting.
 While you work, agents capture what they learn into a durable queue.
 The automation hooks from step 4 mean you don't manage any of it by hand:

-• A maintenance tick runs in-session (and via atl tick), folding queued learnings into the knowledge base.
+• A maintenance tick runs in-session (and via atl tick), capturing marked learnings into a durable queue.

 • atl doctor self-heals the install — it's the always-on health daemon, not a command you have to remember.